NhoaKing-Tech/jarvis-streamdeck/jarvis/docs/content/actions.md

 How environment variables in config.env reach this module:
 1. systemd jarvis.service loads config.env via 'EnvironmentFile'.
-2. jarvis.service starts main.sh: this script activates the venv and runs main.py
+2. jarvis.service starts main.sh: this script activates the venv and runs python -m jarvis
-3. main.py delegates to core.application which reads environment variables using os.getenv()
+3. __main__.py delegates to core.application which reads environment variables using os.getenv()
 4. core.application calls config.initialization.init_jarvis() with all configuration
 5. init_jarvis() uses the general init_module() function to set global variables in this module
 6. This module stores them in global variables for use by action functions

+Configuration flows: config.env -> systemd -> main.sh -> python -m jarvis -> __main__.py -> core.application -> config.initialization -> actions.py

 This uses a Global Configuration with Dynamic Initialization pattern.